-When chaos sets in, the evolution of the system becomes essentially incalculable.
-This is because, as can be shown mathematically, the future state, as measured by the values of a set of fluid variables at some subsequent time (or by the value of a map), becomes highly sensitive to the assumed initial conditions.
-Paths in phase space (or in the mapping) that start extremely close to one another diverge from each other exponentially rapidly with time.
+When chaos sets in, in the evolution of a dynamical system, the evolution becomes essentially incalculable.
+This is because, as can be shown mathematically, the the state of the system (as measured by the value of a map, or in a fluid by the values of a set of fluid variables) at some future time becomes highly sensitive to the assumed initial state.
+Paths (in the map or in phase space) that start extremely close to one another diverge from each other exponentially rapidly with time.

-It is important to distinguish the unpredictability of classical chaos from unpredictability in the evolution of a quantum mechanical system.
+It is important to distinguish this unpredictability of classical chaos from unpredictability in the evolution of a quantum mechanical system.
 A classical system evolves under precisely deterministic differential equations.
 Given a full characterization of the system at any time t, the system is fully specified at a later time $t + \Delta t$, for any Δt .
-However, what characterizes a chaotic system is that the evolution of two identical systems in neighboring initial states will eventually evolve so that they follow totally different histories.
-The time for this to happen is called the Lyapunov time.
+However, what characterizes chaos is that the evolution of two identical systems in neighboring initial states will eventually evolve so that they follow totally different histories.
+The time for this to happen is called the $Lyapunov\ time$.
 The practical significance of this essentially mathematical feature is that if, as will always be the case, we can only specify the initial state up to a given accuracy (due to practical considerations, not issues of principle), then the true initial state could be any one of those lying in some region, so we have no way of predicting what the state will be after a few Lyapunov times.

 Quantum mechanical indeterminacy is different.
 If we can prepare a system in a given state described by a wave function, then the wave function's evolution will be governed fully deterministically by the time-dependent Schrödinger equation.
-However, if we choose to make a measurement of an observable, many quite distinct outcomes are immediately possible and the system will be left in an eigenstate corresponding to the actual measured outcome.
+However, if we choose to make a measurement of an observable, many quite distinct outcomes are immediately possible and (for a high-precision measurement) the system will be left in an eigenstate corresponding to the actual measured outcome.
 The quantum mechanical description of classical chaos is the subject of quantum chaos.